Roadbobek/GoreBox-Allahware.cc-hack-leak./README.md

 Place your compiled mod's .dll file (AllahWare - LEAKED BY ROADBOBEK.dll) into this plugins folder.

 That's it!
 When you launch the game, BepInEx should load your mod automatically.
+Click F9 To Open

+##How to setup bypass ban##
+Click on Playfab
+Custom ID - Set to anything
+Nickname - Set to anything

+Slect Bypass Ban users These options will save every time you open the cheat Grocery - Currently Working
+Yagiz - Currently Working
+Bxdev - Not Currently Working

+Click Antikick make sure its on after you click multiplayer when trying to join a server and turn it off when your trying to leave a server.